Ma'ruf Amin: Personal life

 Ma'ruf's first wife, Siti Churiyah, died on 22 October 2013 at the age of 67.
 From the 49-year marriage, they had nine children and 13 grandchildren.
 Seven months later, on 31 May 2014, he married Wury Estu Handayani who had been a widow for around two years.
 They were married in a private ceremony at the well-known Sunda Kelapa Mosque in Menteng, Central Jakarta.

 Ma'ruf is a fan of association football.
 He previously supported Manchester United, but after a few years of poor performances by the club, Ma'ruf switched his allegiance to its archrival Liverpool in 2019.

 Decorations

-As vice president of Indonesia, Ma'ruf is automatically bestowed the highest class of six out of seven civilian Star Decorations (Tanda Kehormatan Bintang), namely:
+As the vice president of Indonesia, Ma'ruf is automatically bestowed the highest class of six out of seven civilian Star Decorations (Tanda Kehormatan Bintang), namely: